xivdev/Penumbra/README.md

 Penumbra has support for most TexTools modpacks however this is provided on a best-effort basis and support is not guaranteed.
 Built in tooling will be added to Penumbra over time to avoid many common TexTools use cases.

 ## Installing
 While this project is still a work in progress, you can use it by including the below custom repository URL in the custom plugin repository list in XIVLauncher.
-Please don't install it manually in cause there is a bug to be fixed in future versions and you won't get updates automatically.
+Please don't install it manually in case there is a bug to be fixed in future versions and you won't get updates automatically.
 - https://raw.githubusercontent.com/xivdev/Penumbra/master/repo.json